Sunday Live Music Festival Veterans Day Weekend -

 Another new item this year is our end-of-the-day drum circle, hosted by Cindy Green - and offering anyione who wants to join the chance for an hour's worth of participating percussion.
 Bring your own drum, or borrow one of Cindy's -- she usually has several extra to share.

-Autumn foliage begins to show vivid color around the Arboretum by mid-November, just in time for a Saturday when live music from Arizona originals will fill the air.
+Autumn foliage begins to show vivid color around the Arboretum by mid-November, just in time for a day when live music from Arizona originals fills the air.
 Preview our live music festival on YouTube with our 2009 Music Festival Video

 Our live music event at the Arboretum makes for a Saturday truly "both

 acoustic and eclectic."

 November's live music festival is a singular chance to stroll through unique collections of desert plants and arid ecosystems -- while also being treated to five hours of song and music from Arizona musicians playing intimate sets in the demonstration garden, herb garden, rose garden and other beautiful locations throughout the grounds.